 For the past 35 years, we at Diversified Waterscapes (Laguna Niguel, Calif.) have just about seen it all as specialists in maintaining man-made ponds and lakes and in remediating those that have fallen on hard times and suffer with severe problems.
 We’ve found that every situation is different and that figuring out what’s going on involves the evaluation of countless variables – some obvious and easy to read, others less so.

 For all that, our experience tells us that the serviceability and sustainability of ponds and lakes is for the most part determined long before we come on the scene – even before they are filled with water.
 When they’ve been designed and installed with a few key principles in mind, we find them to be cooperative and affordably manageable.
-If a few of the more common mistakes are made, however, it’s a completely different and far nastier
+If a few of the more common mistakes are made, however, it’s a completely different and far nastier tale of woe.